collapsed-stacks/startups/questions/9322/splitting-equity-between-founders.md

 - tagged: `equity`, `co-founder`
 - score: 6

-<p>So I have an idea for a product that I've been working on for about a year.
+So I have an idea for a product that I've been working on for about a year.
 The product includes mobile app (iOS/Android) and server (front and back end).
-I am not a developer so I was mainly doing product modeling and definitions. </p>
+I am not a developer so I was mainly doing product modeling and definitions.

-<p>Now I (as a CEO) would like to get a few more people on board.
+Now I (as a CEO) would like to get a few more people on board.
 One of them (A) will actually be architecting, developing and later managing our development efforts (CTO/VP RnD or something like that).
-The other one (B) will develop stuff and report to A.</p>
+The other one (B) will develop stuff and report to A.

-<p>How should we split equity in this case?
-I would like to remain in control of all the business and strategy aspects.</p>
+How should we split equity in this case?
+I would like to remain in control of all the business and strategy aspects.

 ## Answer 9323